bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 ---
 layout: post
 title: Tutorial - Running MAME on Mac OS X - Part 1
-published: false
 ---

 MAME is a program that "runs" or emulates a large library of arcade games.
 You can run MAME using [OpenEmu's Experimental version][openemu] or use the "official" version which is called SDL MAME for OS X compiled by @roni.
 In part 1, we'll go over how to run SDL MAME at the very barest bones.

 Note: SDL MAME is not user friendly; it's not a matter of double-clicking and expecting it to run.
 It's actually a commandline program that you run by typing in commands via the **Terminal**.
+Also, avoid MAME ports named MacMAME and MAME for OS X. They're old, unsupported and abandoned.

 ## Installation